mikeapted/serverless-ml-inference/docs/deploy_with_sam.md

 ### Cleanup

-If you are done experimenting with the API you can tear down the resources by deleting the CloudFormation stack from the AWS Console, or using the commans:
+If you are done experimenting with the API you can tear down the resources by deleting the CloudFormation stack from the AWS Console, or using the command:

 ```shell
 aws cloudformation delete-stack --stack-name my-sam-api